-1. Move the seat belt out of the way by putting the seat belts into the belt guide on the trim.

-The seat belt should not cross the seatback locking mechanism when raising the seatback.
+- Move the safety belt out of the way by putting the safety belts into the belt guide on the trim.
+The safety belt should not cross the seatback locking mechanism when raising the seatback - Lift the seatback up slightly and reinstall the head restraint.
+See "Head Restraint Removal and Reinstallation" under Lower Anchors and Tethers for Children (LATCH System)

-- 2. Lift the seatback up slightly and reinstall the head restraint.
-See "Head Restraint Removal and Reinstallation" under Lower Anchors and Tethers for Children (LATCH System) ⇔ 53. - 3.
-Push the seatback rearward all the way to lock it in place. - 4.
-Push and pull the top of the seatback to be sure it is locked into position. - 5.
-Return the seat cushion to its original position and push down on the front part of the seat cushion until it latches. - 6.
-Remove the seat belt from the belt guide on the trim. - 7.
-Repeat Steps 1-6 for the other seatback and seat cushion, if necessary.
+- 3. Push the seatback rearward all the way to lock it in place. - 4.
+Push and pull the top of the seatback to be sure it is locked into position. - Return the seat cushion to its original position and push down on the front part of the seat cushion until it latches. - 6.
+Remove the safety belt from the belt guide on the trim. - Repeat Steps 1-6 for the other seatback and seat cushion, if necessary.